© Crown copyright 2011

 A copy of this form should be left with the AE’s representative at the end of the visit with the green copy retained on the VTS file at the local DVSA Area Office.

-Potential areas of non-compliance with MOT scheme requirements are identified by a grey shaded box on the form.
+Potential areas of non-compliance with MOT service requirements are identified by a grey shaded box on the form.

-The Site Preparation Report together with other MOT reports, enquiry screens and information from both the VTS and NT files will enable the VE to gain an overview of the MOT operation at a VTS before conducting a site assessment.
+Using information on the MOT testing service, the VE should gain an overview of the MOT operation at a VTS before conducting a site assessment.
 The VE should discuss identified anomalies with the site staff.

 - anomalies between site or personal data and the national average